joshchew24/notes/CPSC 313/File System Metadata.md

+---
+tags:
+  - cpsc313
+---

 # File System Metadata
 - POSIX provides two APIs to obtain information about a (mounted) system
-	- via the passed structure, returns metadata about the file system in which the object represented by path/fd appears
+	- via the passed `struct statfs`, returns metadata about the file system in which the object represented by path/fd appears
 		- filesystem type
 		- optimal transfer block size
 		- total number of blocks